GokuMohandas/casual-digressions/notes/generalization.md

 ### Necessary Background

 - Rademacher Complexity: A complexity measure of a certain hypothesis class H on a dataset (X_1, ...X_n).
 The complexity measures, on average, hypothesis class H's chance of fitting all the possible label assignments in the data.
-In the randomization section below, we will use this complexity with our DNNs to prove that this complexity is not enough to account for the success of such large models.
+In the randomization section below, we will use this complexity with our DNNs to prove that this complexity is not enough to account for the success of large models.

 ![eq1](images/generalization/eq1.png)